Syllabus

 Late assignments will be penalized at the rate of 20% per day, up to a minimum grade of 20% of the assigned value.

 Smith is committed to providing support services and reasonable accommodations to all students with disabilities.
-To request an accommodation, please register with the Disability Services Office at the beginning of the semester.
-To do so, call (413) 585-2071 to arrange an appointment with the Office of Disability Services.
+To request an accommodation, please register with the Accessibility Resource Center (ARC) at the beginning of the semester.
+To contact ARC, please email arc@smith.edu.

 Policies